jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ![](images/Symbol%20Language%20(2004).060.jpeg)

-However, the lack or presence of an interface line *does* make a difference, as might be explained later.
+However, the lack or presence of an interface line *might* make a difference, as might be explained later.

 Lines